We are currently looking for a Social Media Manager and an Accessibility Advocate. Please contact Robin if you're interested!

 Shloka Shankar is a freelance writer, editor, singer, and visual artist from Bangalore, India.
 She loves experimenting with all forms of the written word and has happily found her niche in Japanese short-forms and remixed poetry alike.
 Her poems and artwork have appeared in over 200 online and print venues, including a few dozen anthologies.
-Her found poem received a Best of the Net nomination in 2015 and she co-edited naad anunaad: an anthology of contemporary world haiku (Vishwakarma Publications) in 2016.
-Shloka is the founding editor of Sonic Boom, as well as its affiliated press, Yavanika.
+She received a Best of the Net nomination in 2015 and she co-edited naad anunaad: an anthology of contemporary world haiku (Vishwakarma Publications) in 2016.
+Shloka is the founding editor of Sonic Boom and its imprint, Yavanika Press.

 Christine Taylor, a multiracial English teacher and librarian, resides in her hometown Plainfield, New Jersey.
 She is the EIC of Kissing Dynamite: A Journal of Poetry.
 Christine has been nominated for the Pushcart Prize, and her work appears in Modern Haiku, Glass, Room, and The Rumpus among others.
 She can be found at www.christinetayloronline.com.